|

 Each entry in the array is an absolute path terminated with a slash character.
 Thus to create an absolute path from a search path entry and a relative path, the search path entry and relative path may just be concatenated.

-public java.util.Iterator<Resource> listChildren(Resource parent)
+getSearchPath in interface ResourceResolverpublic java.util.Iterator<Resource> listChildren(Resource parent)

-objects loaded from
+ResourceResolverIterator of Resource objects loaded from

-the children of the given Resource
+the children of the given Resource.

 This specification does not define what the term "child" means.
 This is